Hawawou/UE-803/README.md

 ## Clustering

-**Model Training:**Training the data on the Kmeans clustering algorith.
+**Model Training**:Training the data on the Kmeans clustering algorith.

-**Model Evaluation:**Testing the trained models to evaluate their performance using metrics like silhouette score.
+**Model Evaluation**:Testing the trained models to evaluate their performance using metrics like silhouette score.
 We also visualized the clusters to understand their composition and characteristics.

 ## Linguistic Comparison
 **Named Entity Recognition (NER)**:Compare the performance of Stanza and Spacy on NER tasks.